PhilSA/Trove/com.trove.eventsystems/Documentation~/index.md

 ## Quick Start

-Import the package in your project.
-Make sure unsafe code is allowed in the .asmdef or in "Edit > Project Settings > Player > Other Settings Allow 'unsafe' code"

 ### Creating a new event type

 Right-click in the Project window and select "Create > Trove > EventSystems > ..." in order to create a new event system based on a template.
 See [Event System Types](#event-system-types) for a description of the various types of event systems.